You are here:Home»KB»Media»Capture and convert DV tapes with chapters

 Transcode to a Usable Codec (HandBrake)

-When transcoding a video with interlacing, you need to know the field order.
-On a digital format you can check this with MediaInfo.
-They should be as follows
+An interlaced source has 2 fields per frame so when transcoding a video with interlacing, you need to know the field order.
+On a digital format you can check this with MediaInfo but they should be as follows:

 • VHS: Top Field first